 The map shows all of the user's assets with icons for each asset type.
-Clicking on an asset allows the user to see its current state (e.g. latest measurement of wind power production) and to navigate to the analytics page to see more details, for instance forecasts.
+Hovering over an asset allows users to see its name and ownership, and clicking on an asset allows the user to navigate to its page to see more details, for instance forecasts.